anirudhgarg/functions-logicapp-startstopvms/README.md

 This solution allows you to Start/Stop your Azure VM's based on a schedule.
 It uses Azure Functions and Azure Logic Apps.

-The folloing functionality is available:
+The following functionality is available:

 * Ability to Start and Stop Azure VM's for a given Subscription(required) based on a schedule
 * Ability to filter the VM's based on a Resource Group